chynnalew/SpriteAnimation/README.md

 A simple spritesheet animation loop using JavaScript and the canvas element.
 To view the animations, open the proper html file in the browser:

-* index.html contains the final project with all features laid out in these steps:
+* index.html contains the final project with all features laid out in these steps and the use of multiple spritesheets:

 * singleAnimation_step1/indexSimple.html demonstrates a single simple animation loop